yakshithkd23/EcoCredix-Building-a-Greener-Tomarrow/README.md

-# EcoConnect 🌱
+# EcoCredix 🌱
 **Building a greener future through data-driven insights and community engagement.**

 ---

 ## 📋 Overview
-EcoConnect is a mobile app designed to promote sustainable environmental practices.
+EcoCredix  is a mobile app designed to promote sustainable environmental practices.
 By leveraging data collection, AI-powered analysis, and a reward-based system, it empowers individuals and communities to take meaningful action for a healthier planet.

 ---